arhumzafar/public/README.md

 ./path/to/setup.sh
 ```

-Perhaps you can tweak it towards whatever your development setup looks like.
+Perhaps you can tweak this towards whatever your development setup looks like.